-Teresa T. Fung, Sc.D., R.D., LD/N Associate Professor of Nutrition B.S. and M.S., Cornell University Sc.D.
+Teresa T. Fung, Sc.D., R.D., LD/N Professor of Nutrition B.S. and M.S., Cornell University Sc.D.
 Harvard University School of Public Health

 Dr. Fung's research interests are in the fields of nutritional epidemiology, especially the link between dietary patterns and chronic disease development.
 Dr. Fung completed her dietetic internship at the Yale-New Haven Hospital where she worked as a clinical nutrition specialist in many specialties from pediatrics to geriatrics.
 Her current research projects include assessing the relationship between dietary patterns and the risk of developing diabetes, cancer, and heart disease.
-Recently, she published a paper in the Archives of Internal Medicine (2008) that showed the DASH diet pattern which involves high intakes of plant foods and low sodium reduced the risk of coronary heart disease and stroke in women.
-Nancie Harvey Herbold, Ed.D., R.D., LD/N Department Chair and Ruby Winslow Linn Professor of Nutrition B.S.
+Her work has been published in the Annals of Internal Medicine, Archives of Internal Medicine, and the American Journal of Clinical Nutrition.

+Nancie Harvey Herbold, Ed.D., R.D., LD/N Department Chair and Ruby Winslow Linn Professor of Nutrition Dietetic Internship Director B.S.
 University of Rhode Island M.S. and Ed.D., Boston University

-Dr. Herbold recently published a paper in Topics in Clinical Nutrition, "Politics Demographics and Social Trends on Nutrition Topics in Print Media" (2006).
+Dr. Herbold recently published a paper "Influence of Weight Status of Female Adults at 6 Months Post Partum."
+Topics in Clinical Nutrition (2010) and "Endurance Athletes and Type I Diabetes" Diabetes Educator.
+(2011).
+She is also the recipient of a grant studying the holistic athlete.
 Other research interests include complementary therapies and weight management issues.
 Dr. Herbold has worked as a consultant for corporate wellness programs, home health agencies, and individuals wanting to improve their nutritional well-being.
 She is a past-president of the Massachusetts Dietetic Association and a former two term delegate to the American Dietetic Association.
 Dr. Herbold also completed a fellowship in adolescent nutrition at Children's Hospital, Boston.
 She is a member of the state's Nutrition Board and is on the Advisory Committee for the Massachusetts Pediatric Overweight Initiative funded by the Centers for Disease control.
 Dr. Herbold has brought Simmons students to Italy, in the summer, to study the Mediterranean diet.
 Dr. Herbold is also the Co-Director for the Simmons College Center for Hygiene and Health in Home and Community, and traveled to Peru to the Institute de Invetigacion Nutrition al to explore with colleagues joint interests in improving food safety for newly weaned infants.

 Elizabeth Metallinos-Katsaras, Ph.D., R.D.
-Associate Professor of Nutrition B.S., M.S., Ph.D., University of California/Davis
+Associate Professor of Nutrition B.S., M.S., Ph.D., University of California, Davis

 Dr. Metallinos-Katsaras's graduate work focused on the study of the effects of undernutrition on behavior and growth in children.
 In her doctoral work, she studied the effects of iron deficiency anemia on cognitive development and growth in preschool aged children.
-Her research interests have continued to be in the area of maternal and child health, with an emphasis on public health nutrition issues and nutrition surveillance.
-She has collaborated with the Massachusetts Department of Public Health and the Centers for Disease control to develop measures to identify groups of children who are at risk of being inactive and to assess the degree of food insecurity among nutritionally at risk families.
-Studies also include a validation of physical activity survey instrument, an evaluation of a school-based physical activity, and nutrition education program.
+Her research interests have continued to be in the area of maternal and child health, with an emphasis on public health nutrition issues, nutrition surveillance, specifically in relation to the causes and consequences of household food insecurity.
+She has collaborated with the Massachusetts Department of Public Health and the Centers for Disease to assess the degree of food insecurity among nutritionally at risk families.
+She is currently a recipient of a United States Department of Agriculture grant to examine food insecurity's relationship to child health related outcomes, such as breastfeeding, birth outcome, and child overweight.
+Recently, she was awarded the 2010 SNHS's Scholarly Excellence Award for her research.